 As it grew through acquisition, Reed Smith inherited a mixed bag of Internet firewalls.
 Today, most have been replaced by dedicated DS3 links carrying thin client and Internet traffic to a primary data center.
 All traffic passes through a redundant pair of Fortinet FortiGate 5020 chassis with 5001SX blades, with a third at a backup site, all supervised through one FortiManager.

-do firewall, IPS and antivirus in a single device," says Hervert.
+"We wanted something robust enough and secure enough to do firewall, IPS and antivirus in a single device," says Hervert.
 "UTM gave us the ability to do more without adding more best-of-breed devices."
 However, Reed Smith retained its Juniper VPN and opted to not utilize Fortinet's spam filters.